ChameleonCloud/climeleon/README.md

 export CHAMELEON_USER=my_email_address@example.com
 ```

-The scripts additionally look for a function in your shell called `chameleon_password`,
+The scripts additionally look for a function in your shell or `PATH` called `chameleon_password`,
 which you should provide.
 If you do not have this function sourced you will be
 notified and the script will bail.
 It is recommended that the function feature
 some level of indirection, such as calling an external password manager to